 When it comes to refurbishing the exterior or interior of a building, shop front or other metalwork, it is vitally important to ensure it is properly cleaned and prepared because aluminium is non-porous, so paint will not automatically stick to the surface.
 This is why preparing the metal is an essential part of the spray painting process.
 Without this precaution the paint will not adhere to the façade and would be liable to chip off or peel.

-It is essential that only the aluminium is coated and all adjacent surfaces are protected during preparation and spraying.
+When coating aluminium all adjacent surfaces should be protected during preparation and spraying.
 This is why our mobile, professional spray painters must be perfectionists when it comes to masking off areas in order to protect them from overspray.

 Initially, the aluminium needs to be cleaned using a mild solvent solution to certify it is free from grease, dirt and dust because if it is dirty or greasy, paint adhesion isn’t as powerful.